Information and Networks research group

 Wireless and Mobile Networking Lab.
 (WMNL)

-WMNL is dedicated to high quality research on wireless and mobile networking based on various techniques such as mathematical modeling and analysis, computer simulation, prototyping, and measurement.
-WMNL pursues cutting-edge research through creative thinking and innovative ideas.
-WMNL’s current research topics include, but are not limited to, cognitive radio (e.g., Super Wi-Fi), next generation Wi-Fi and cellular systems (e.g., IEEE 802.11ax, 5G), and mobile cloud computing.
+WMNL is dedicated to high quality research on computer networks and communications, based on machine learning approaches, mathematical analysis, computer simulations, implementation, and measurement.
+WMNL’s current research topics include, but are not limited to, AI-empowered communications, 5G/6G communications, next generation Wi-Fi, vehicular networks, and dynamic spectrum access (DSA).

 Advanced Information System Lab.
 (AISL)